-Classical acupuncture originated in China well over two thousand years ago and it has been developed and refined over many centuries.
+Classical acupuncture originated in China over three thousand years ago and it has been developed and refined over many centuries.
 This gentle, safe and effective healing system is now used worldwide as a means of helping to restore, promote and maintain good health and wellbeing.

 Importantly, body and mind and spirit are seen as interdependent aspects of a person and good health depends on them being in balance.
 Pain and illness are signs of imbalance, which happens when the body’s Qi, or vital energy, cannot flow freely.
 This can occur for many reasons, with emotional and physical stress, poor nutrition, infection or injury amongst the most common causes.